Naive-Bae/bank_churn_classification/README.md

 ## Findings

-Since logistic regression performed nearly as well as XGBoost, it's not unreasonable to rely on its well-known and valuable attribute of feature importances.
+Since logistic regression performed nearly as well as XGBoost, it's not unreasonable to rely on its well-known and valuable feature importances attribute.

 ![Imgur](https://i.imgur.com/S7PkFRy.png)